-34. POWER OF ENTRY AND INSPECTION
+35. POWER OF ENTRY AND INSPECTION

-(1) For any purpose related to the implementation or enforcement of this policy, and at all reasonable times, or in an emergency, a duly authorised representative of the Municipality may enter premises, request information and carry out such inspection or examination, as he or she may deem necessary:-
+(1) For any purpose related to the implementation or enforcement of this policy, and at all reasonable times, or in an emergency, a duly authorised representative of the

+Municipality may enter premises, request information and carry out such inspection or examination, as he or she may deem necessary:-

-- (a) with regard to the installation or repair of any meter or service connection or reticulation; or - (b) so as to limit, discontinue, disconnect or reconnect the provision of any service. - (c) To take readings for consumption of water and electricity. - (2) If the Municipality considers it necessary that work be performed to enable the afore stated authorised representative to perform a function referred to in subsection (1) properly and effectively, then it may:- - by written notice require the owner or occupier of the premises, at his or her own expense, to do specific work within a specified period; or - (b) if, in its reasonable opinion, the situation is a matter of urgency, then the Municipality may do such work, or cause it to be done, at the expense of the owner or occupier, and without written notice. - (3) If the work referred to in subsection (2)(b) above is carried out for the sole purpose of establishing whether a contravention of this policy has been committed, and no such contravention has taken place, then the Municipality shall bear the expense connected therewith, together with the expense of restoring the premises to its former condition.
+- (a) with regard to the installation or repair of any meter or service connection or reticulation; or - (b) so as to limit, discontinue, disconnect or reconnect the provision of any service. - (c) To take readings for consumption of water. - (2) If the Municipality considers it necessary that work be performed to enable the afore stated authorised representative to perform a function referred to in subsection (1) properly and effectively, then it may:- - (a) by written notice require the owner or occupier of the premises, at his or her own expense, to do specific work within a specified period; or - (b) if, in its reasonable opinion, the situation is a matter of urgency, then the Municipality may do such work, or cause it to be done, at the expense of the owner or occupier, and without written notice. - (3) If the work referred to in subsection (2)(b) above is carried out for the sole purpose of establishing whether a contravention of this policy has been committed, and no such contravention has taken place, then the Municipality shall bear the expense connected therewith, together with the expense of restoring the premises to its former condition.

-35. NOTICES
+36. NOTICES

-- (1) A notice or document issued by the Municipality in terms of this policy shall be deemed to be duly issued if signed by a duly authorised representative of the Municipality. - (2) If a notice is to be served on a person in terms of this policy then such service shall be effected by:- - delivering the notice to him or her personally, or to his or her duly authorised agent; - (b) delivering the notice at his or her residence or place of employment, to a person apparently not less than 16 (sixteen) years of age, and apparently residing or employed there: - (c) if he or she has nominated an address for legal purposes, delivering the notice to such an address; - (d) registered or certified post, addressed to his or her last known address; - (e) in the case of a body corporate, delivering it to the registered office or the business premises of such a body corporate; or - (f) if service cannot be effected in terms of the afore going subsections, by affixing it to the principal door of entry to the premises or displaying it in a conspicuous place on the property to which it relates.
+- (1) A notice or document issued by the Municipality in terms of this policy shall be deemed to be duly issued if signed by a duly authorised representative of the Municipality. - (2) If a notice is to be served on a person in terms of this policy then such service shall be effected by:- - (a) delivering the notice to him or her personally, or to his or her duly authorised agent; - (b) delivering the notice at his or her residence or place of employment, to a person apparently not less than 16 (sixteen) years of age, and apparently residing or employed there; - (c) if he or she has nominated an address for legal purposes, delivering the notice to such an address: - (d) registered or certified post, addressed to his or her last known address; - (e) in the case of a body corporate, delivering it to the registered office or the business premises of such a body corporate; or - (f) if service cannot be effected in terms of the afore going subsections, by affixing it to the principal door of entry to the premises or displaying it in a conspicuous place on the property to which it relates. - (g) With respect to notices in respect of valuation rolls, section 49 of the Property rates act shall be followed.

-36. BY-LAWS
+37. BY-LAWS